Substance Abuse in Adolescent with Best Prevention

 • Discrimination and stigma

-Facing Substance Abuse: Working Toward a Good Decision:
+Substance Abuse: Working towards a good decision

 • Talk openly with your teens about the advantages and limitations of staying involved with drugs, in the present and in the future.